 Once the link is securely established, the Intermediate Relay2 broadcasts the protected announcement message.

 The Remote UE may select one of the Intermediate Relay based on the received announcement message.
 For the selected Intermediate Relay, the Remote UE initiates the link establishment procedure.
-Only if the link is securely established, the Remote UE can initiate the communication establishment procedure with the UE-to-network Relay via the selected Intermediate Relay.

-Editor’s Note: It is FFS whether the communication establishment between the Remote UE and the U2N relay is needed.

 6.7.2.2 Multi-hop UE-to-Network Relay Discovery security procedure with Model B

 Figure 6.7.2.2-1: Security procedure for multi-hop UE-to-Network Relay Discovery with Model B